nocturnio/Racket-js/readme.md

 racket-js has not implemented everything from Racket in javascript yet.
 What has been included so far is listed below.
 Most are functions mapped Racket to a javascript equivalent.
-While some are javascript functions callable directly, for convenience.
+While some are javascript functions callable directly.

+* available language forms are defined in js-syntax.rkt
+* implementations for defined forms are in js-language.rkt

 ### List of available syntax forms from Racket
 ```